Under Construction

 Quantum Fields

-Quantum Field Theory is the idea that was created to combine Quantum Mechanics and General Relativity.
+Quantum Field Theory is the relativistic form of Quantum Mechanics — it weds Quantum Mechanics to Special Relativity (uniting QM with General Relativity, i.e. gravity, remains unsolved).
 The thrust of the idea is that space is not just a vacuum, but is permeated by quantum fields that allow the propagation of each kind of quantum wave.
-No doubt Quantum Field Theory provides a very useful calculaory tool, but as a concept it suffers from a lack of explanation of where these fields are supposed to originate, and what they are supposed to be composed of.
+No doubt Quantum Field Theory provides a very useful calculational tool, but as a concept it suffers from a lack of explanation of where these fields are supposed to originate, and what they are supposed to be composed of.
 As with a lot of science over the centuries, the theories go so far and then have to resort to just saying 'Because it is like that', which is no kind of explanation at all.

 String Hypothesis